Table of Content

 Battery Point Lighthouse

-The Battery Point House, built in 1856, is a small historic lighthouse.
-The interior of the lighthouse has been converted into a museum.
-The beach around the lighthouse is a good place to observe the intertidal zone in addition to the ocean view.
+The Battery Point Lighthouse, built in 1856, is a historically significant small lighthouse.
+The interior of the lighthouse has been transformed into a museum that is open for visitors.
+The coastal area around the lighthouse is not only great for enjoying sea views but also an excellent location for observing the intertidal zone.

 Crescent Beach Overlook